traefik/contributors-guide/issue_triage.md

 ## What Is Triaging?

-Issue triage is a process by which a project intakes and reviews new GitHub issues and requests, and organizes them to be actioned—usually by its own members.
+Issue triage is a process by which a project intakes and reviews new GitHub issues and requests, and organizes them to be actioned — usually by its own members.
 Triaging involves categorizing issues and PRs based on factors such as priority/severity, ownership of the issue, and the issue kind (bug, feature, etc.)

 - Each project is responsible for handling their own issues or pull requests

-Triaging occurs in regularly scheduled daily meetings and may occur asynchronously depending on the severity of the issue or PR
+Triaging occurs in regularly scheduled meetings and may occur asynchronously depending on the severity of the issue or PR

 ## Why Is Triaging Beneficial?